|Nutrition Facts (per serving)|

 They are as loved today as they were when Peter Rabbit and his pals enjoyed them.
 They are so easy to make and super-delicious when eaten slightly warm with lots of butter.
 You will find Currant Buns served as a tea time treat a morning snack with a cup of tea or coffee, in a lunch box and even toasted by the fire as a winter treat too.

-- 100ml milk mixed with 100 ml of tepid water (mixed together)
+100 milliliters milk mixed with 100 milliliters of tepid water

 Sift the flour into a large baking bowl.
 Add the butter cubes and quickly rub together using your fingertips to create a sand-like texture.
 Add the sugar and the yeast and stir, finally add the tiny pinch of salt.
 Stir again.